rafaelpcarneiro/binaryTree_web/readme.md

 # Drawing a responsive Binary Tree with JS

-This repository is a result of my work trying to draw a web page, which later is going to feed an REST-API, so a have a binary tree that is build following the need of the user.
+This repository is a result of my work trying to draw a web page that displays an interactive diagram, which later is going to feed a REST-API.
+The only constraint, at the diagram, is that it follows a binary tree.
+In that way, the html+js of this repo gives the user the possibility of building a tree step by step, and whose content, of each leave, is a text that it is inserted whenever the center of the leaves are clicked.

 In order to run this repo there are two dependencies:
 + [_leader-line.min.js_](https://anseki.github.io/leader-line/)